RyanDCampbell/Pokedex/README.md

 1) Why was it broken down into those tables?

-The data model was broken down into their tables by following the process of normalization described in class.
+The data model was broken down into their tables by following the process of normalization.
 Through the normalization process, the pokemonStats and moveStats attribute were separated into their own tables, but later remerged, as they shared the same primary key.
 The relationships: noEffect, normal, superEffective and notVeryEffective requires some explanation, which I will discuss in the proceeding section.

 2)	Difficulties deciding how to setup the data model